 We are proud partners of the Cats in the Community ‘Djilang’ program that encourages cultural connection for young Aboriginal peoples.

-As part of Close the Gap, the Djilang program works with community members to empower young Aboriginal peoples from across the Barwon region.
+Originally called Close the Gap program, the Djilang program works with community members to empower young Aboriginal peoples from across the Barwon region.
 The program is offered after school and provides connection, exploration and celebration of Aboriginal culture.